-MUP 482 Piano Pedagogy II.
-(2) N
+MUP 482 Piano Pedagogy.
+(2)

 Continuation of MUP 481 (Piano).
 Problems and techniques of teaching intermediate to advanced piano students.
-Prerequisites: junior standing as piano major; instructor approval.
+Prerequisites: junior standing in Performance (keyboard or piano accompanying concentration); instructor approval.

 MUP 487 Piano Accompanying.
-(1) F, S
+(1)

-Keyboard majors.
 Piano accompaniments found in vocal and instrumental literature; discussion of styles and performance practices; experience in public performance.
 2 hours per week.
 May be repeated for credit.
 May not be taken for audit.
+Prerequisite: Performance major with a concentration in keyboard or piano accompanying.

 MUP 495 Solo Performance.
-(0) F, S
+(0)

-For candidates of a Bachelor of Music degree in Performance in which 1/2 recital is a graduation requirement.
+For candidates of a B.M. degree in which 1/2 recital is a requirement.
+Prerequisite: B.M. degree candidate.

 MUP 496 Solo Performance.
-(0) F, S
+(0)

-For candidates of a Bachelor of Music degree in Performance in which a full recital is a graduation requirement.
-Prerequisite: MUP 495.
+For candidates of a B.M. degree in which a full recital is a requirement.
+Prerequisites: B.M. degree candidate; MUP 495.

 MUP 507 Group Piano Practicum.
-(2) F
+(2)